-Members are entitled to significant discounts for our regular events such as: Care to Chat (four times a year), 40th Annual Conference (May 28-31, 2017 in Whistler), and other scheduled events that occur during the year.
+Members are entitled to significant discounts for our regular events such as: Care to Chat (four times a year), our annual conference, and other scheduled events that occur during the year.

 We have designed a special section of our website dedicated to promoting job vacancies within BC’s continuing care sector.
 Care provider members are entitled to use our self-serve Member365 system to post an unlimited number of vacancies in our popular Job Bank.
 Members are also eligible for discounted rates for our Enhanced Promotion Plan which includes one complimentary e-blast of your job vacancy to hundreds of key stakeholders working in the sector.
 This is in addition to an extensive promotion of the posting through our various social media channels.

 Ongoing Consultation & Collaboration

 Our success depends on open and ongoing communication with you and other key stakeholders in the senior’s care sector.
 The Association provides regular progress reports and invites feedback on emerging issues.

 Our staff and Board of Directors have been very successful at making sure your issues are front-and-centre in Victoria.
 We have met regularly with Cabinet Ministers, senior health officials, MPs and MLAs from all parties as well as the Seniors Advocate and the BC Ombudsman.
 We also provide a regular budget submission to the BC Minister of Finance on behalf of our members each year.